-The ignition switch has four positions: LOCK (0), ACCESSORY (I), ON (II), and START (III).
+The ignition switch has four positions: LOCK (0), ACCESSORY (I), ON (II), START (III)

 LOCK (0) - You can insert or remove the key only in this position.
-To turn the key, you must push the key in slightly.
-If your vehicle has an automatic transmission, the shift lever must also be in park.
+To turn the key, the shift lever must be in Park, and you must push the key in slightly.
 If the front wheels are turned, the anti-theft lock may make it difficult to turn the key.
-Firmly turn the steering wheel to the left or right as you turn the key.
+Firmly turn the steering wheel to the left or to the right as you turn the key.